 top of page

 Our autism assessment process involves an initial consultation with parents to discuss traits of autism and any current concerns to help inform the assessment process.
-The assessments include an ADOS-2 evaluation to observe the child's communication, social interaction, play, and imagination, and an ADI-R assessment to gather information from parents on the child's behaviour and development.
+The assessments include an ADOS-2 or MIGDAS evaluation to observe the child's communication, social interaction, play, and imagination, and an ADI-R assessment to gather information from parents on the child's behaviour and development.

 After the assessment, a detailed report is written, including recommendations and next steps.
 We strive to ensure transparency and communication throughout the process.

-Cognitive Assessments
+Cognitive / IQ Assessments (WISC-V)

 A cognitive assessment, often called an IQ test or psychometric testing, helps determine a child’s learning potential and preferred approach to learning.
 It measures various cognitive abilities, such as verbal comprehension, visuospatial reasoning, fluid reasoning, working memory, and processing speed, offering valuable insights into a child’s cognitive strengths and differences.